The Community of the Parish of Neston

 Viking stones with a unique carving depicting Vikings fighting on horseback.

-There are 14 services per week held in the church and is renowned for being a place of reflection as it is open daily between 8.00am and 3.00pm for private prayer.
+There are 3 services per week held in the Parish Church and is renowned for being a place of reflection as it is open weekdays between 8.00am and 4.00pm for private prayer.

 As we progress through this Year we pray: